Lukter/Client_Server_Architecture/README.md

 2. Server computes a random odd nuber within rang 0-99.
 3. Save every message in a log file.

+### How to use
+1. Open terminal and run server_v10.py
+2. Open another terminal and run client_v10.py

 ## Notes

 ### General